Hyrum M. Smith

 Smith was ordained an apostle of the church on October 24, 1901, at the age of 29, by his father, who was president of the church.
 In 1909 Smith was assigned as one of the original two priesthood advisors to the Church wide Primary Association.

 In 1913, Smith was called as the president of the European Mission of the church.
 He served in this capacity until 1916, when the activities of the mission were suspended due to World War I.

 Smith and his wife had five children, one of whom was Joseph Fielding Smith, who became presiding patriarch of the church.
 Another of Smith's children was Geraldine Smith, the mother of M. Russell Ballard, an apostle of the LDS Church.

 Smith wrote a commentary on the Doctrine and Covenants with Janne M. Sjödahl.

+Smith's wife, Ida Bowman Smith, accompanied him to lead the church's European Mission.
+Both died in 1918 not long after their return.

 Smith died in Salt Lake City from a ruptured appendix on January 23, 1918, at the age of 45.
 He was buried at Salt Lake City Cemetery.
 His wife Ida was pregnant with their fifth child, Hyrum, and died from complications with childbirth in September 1918.
 The deaths of Hyrum Mack and Ida were among the contributing factors that led to the revelation of Church President (and Hyrum's father) Joseph F. Smith in October 1918 on the spirits of the dead, which became section 138 of the Doctrine and Covenants.